-Ramsay is a capable manipulator and possesses a low cold cunning.
+Ramsay is a cunning and capable manipulator.
 He is particularly good at thinking on his feet, though less savvy when it comes to long-term consequences and intricate politics.
 He openly enjoys abusive practices such as having young women stripped naked and released into the Bolton forests, before hunting them with a pack of feral dogs.
 He gives a quick death to women who give him good sport (after raping them first), then flays their corpses.
 He likes to name his dogs after the women he enjoys most to "honor" them.
 The women who do not give him good sport are raped and then flayed alive.
 The skins of his kills are brought back with him to the Dreadfort as gruesome trophies.
 The bodies of the woman are fed to his dogs.

-Ramsay's father Roose chides him for his "amusements", and encourages Ramsay to incorporate his creed of "a peaceful land, a quiet people" into his own, if Ramsay ever hopes to rule.
-Roose states that Ramsay is fearless, which is a bad thing, as fear will keep a man alive in this world of treachery.
+Ramsay's father, Lord Roose Bolton, chides him for his "amusements", and encourages Ramsay to incorporate his creed of "a peaceful land, a quiet people" into his own, if Ramsay ever hopes to rule.
+Roose states that Ramsay is fearless, which is a bad thing, as fear keeps a man alive in a treacherous world.

 Ramsay, though savage in battle, was never officially taught at arms.
-His tutor in martial prowess was Reek, his serving man, who had never received any sword training himself.
+His tutor in martial prowess is Reek, his serving man, who has never received any sword training himself.
 Ramsay's swordsmanship style is vicious and highly aggressive, wielding his sword as if it were a butcher's cleaver.

-Ramsay is the product of rape between Roose Bolton and a miller's wife.
+Ramsay is the product of rape between Roose Bolton, Lord of the Dreadfort, and a miller's wife.
 While hunting along the Weeping Water, Roose saw the miller's wife and decided to illicitly practice the banned tradition of the first night, wherein a lord had the right to bed the commoner's bride.
 He hanged the miller under a tree for not informing his lord of the new marriage and raped the bride beneath his swaying body.
 A year later the woman arrived at the Dreadfort with the newborn Ramsay.
 Roose nearly killed her and the babe, but when he saw the child had his eyes, the taboo of kinslaying stayed his hand.
 The woman claimed her husband's brother stole the mill and cast her out.
-Angered by this, Roose had the man's tongue removed so he would spread no tales to Roose's liege lord, Rickard Stark.
+Angered by this, Roose had the man's tongue removed so he would spread no tales to Roose's liege lord, Rickard Stark, Lord of Winterfell.
 Roose then gave the woman the mill along with a pig, several chicks and a bag of stars every year on the condition that she never reveal to Ramsay the truth about who his father was.